bt422210/BT4222-Group-10/README.md

 ### **Step 5: MLP_Model**
 **`5_MLP_model.ipynb`**
-This file contains robust implementation and optimisation of feed‑forward neural network (MLP) using basic and feature engineered features.
+This file contains robust implementation and optimisation of MLP using basic and feature engineered features.

 ### **Step 6: NRMS_Models**
 Located in Folder: **`6_NRMS_models/`**